-There are many ways to steam broccoli, and we are sharing some of them!
-Steamer basket, microwave, stove top, rice cooker, or instant pot.
+There are many ways to steam broccoli.
+Here are some to try!
+See instructions for using your steamer basket, microwave, stove top, rice cooker, or instant pot.

 How to steam broccoli with a steamer basket